ht44/plant-id/README.md

 Having found the default classifier lacking and wishing to train our own, limiting the scope was thus mission critical, and so we two laypeople set out in search of education.

 Our initial thought was to approach the University of Texas, but it was made clear early on that they would not help us.
-Though this was disheartening, we did not give up, deciding then to visit a number of government buildings in downtown Austin where we met and talked with a whole host of insightful civil servants.
+Though this was disheartening, we did not give up, deciding then to visit a number of government buildings in downtown Austin where we met and talked with a whole host of wonderful civil servants.

 Special thanks to Louis René Barrera (Environmental Conservation Information Specialist, City of Austin Natural Resources Division), Christopher Ryan Sanchez (Culture and Arts Education Specialist, Austin Parks & Recreation Natural Resources Management - Zilker Botanical Gardens), Cynthia D. Klemmer, Ph.D.
 (Environmental Conservation Program Manager, Austin Parks & Recreation Nature Based Programs), Kayla Miloy (Environmental Specialist, Travis County Transportation and Natural Resources), Allison Hardy (Senior IT Geospatial Analyst, Austin Parks & Recreation) and Kimberly McNeeley (Acting Director, Austin Parks & Recreation Office of the Director) for their help, time and kindness.

 Ultimately, we, drawing on things learned from those friendly folks, decided to go with invasive plant species in Texas, mostly because it checked every box important to us: relevant, useful, and feasible.
-Since there are only a few species actively threatening the state ecosystem at a given time, we were able to provide a greater number of training examples for each species, making each class highly accurate.
+Since there are only a few species actively threatening the state ecosystem at a given time, we were able to provide a greater number of training examples for each species, making each respective class highly accurate.

-#### A Novel Solution
+### A Novel Solution

-Perhaps the most interesting facet of this undertaking was the solution by which we solved the problem of the data.
+Perhaps the most interesting facet of this admittedly overly ambitious undertaking was the solution by which we solved the problem of the data.

 Those familiar with cognitive will know that the type of images needed for high confidence are not the kind typically kept by governments or universities.
 The image set for each class needed to be large and visibly diverse for us to have any hope of developing an application halfway usable.